Dale Polley

-Ezra Dale Polley (born August 9, 1964) is a former Major League Baseball pitcher for the New York Yankees.
+Ezra Dale Polley (born August 9, 1964) is an American former Major League Baseball pitcher for the New York Yankees.
 He bats right-handed and throws left-handed.

 He was signed by the Atlanta Braves as an amateur free agent in 1987.
 He played only in 1996 with the Yankees.
-Polley had a 1-3 record in 32 games, with a 7.89 ERA.
+Polley had a 1–3 record in 32 games, with a 7.89 ERA.
 Polley attended Kentucky State University.